 Were you seriously hurt, or did you lose a loved one in a truck accident?
-At Randall & Stump, PLLC, we have helped many people who have incurred harm in a North Carolina tractor trailer accident recover compensation for their injuries.
+At Randall & Stump, Criminal Defense Attorneys, we have helped many people who have incurred harm in a North Carolina tractor trailer accident recover compensation for their injuries.
 We have experience with a wide range of cases, including many types of commercial vehicles.

 A vast number of truck accidents in the state involve semi-trucks, also known as 18-wheelers or tractor trailers.
 These are the trucks you see on the highway hauling and delivering cargo around the country.
 Given the size and weight of these vehicles, you expect the drivers to be trained, experienced, and know what they are doing.
 Unfortunately, a truck driver’s negligence is often the cause of a serious or fatal crash.
 If you were harmed in such a collision, call a Charlotte tractor trailer accident attorney right away.